Don't throw away the leaven! What to do with sourdough?

 How often do you feed your sourdough for bread?

 My situation is different and sometimes I use all the sourdough for baking bread, but sometimes I have surpluses.
-Then I empty almost the entire jar, leave a bit of sourdough at the bottom and add water and flour.
+Then I empty almost the entire jar, leave a little sourdough at the bottom and add water and flour.
 But since I met and tried Mika's pancakes* recipe, I don't throw away a gram anymore.
 This is an extremely simple recipe for a delicious snack and most importantly, nothing is wasted.

 I prepared the pancake from wheat sourdough, sprinkled with sesame seeds and chives and served with soy sauce.
 Such a set is very delicious, but experiment with other additions and share your ideas with me.
 We can also prepare pancakes, waffles, crackers from surplus sourdough... but more on that another time.